Hurricane Igor: Aftermath

 In Igor's wake, a state of emergency was declared for 30 communities in Newfoundland.
 The mayor of one of the towns affected by Igor, Sam Synard, remarked that "We've never seen such a violent storm before."
 More than 50 families were relocated to evacuation shelters.
 Electricity was gradually restored to residents; by six days after the hurricane's passage, a few hundred had yet to regain power.

 In light of the widespread damage, 1,000 personnel from the Canadian military were brought in for recovery efforts.
 The military operation, known as Operation Lama, was to last for the duration of the emergency phase in the immediate aftermath.
 An initial deployment of 120 soldiers and 40 vehicles arrived on September 25 from the Canadian Forces Base Gagetown in Oromocto, New Brunswick.
 Three ships and a fleet of helicopters were called in for the distribution of emergency aid, and the military set up temporary bridges while long-term plans for reconstruction were made.
 Operation Lama also enabled partial repairs of several buildings, and simultaneously, emergency personnel surveyed roughly 500 mi of roads in Newfoundland.
-On September 27, government officials stated that it would take months for cleanup efforts to be completed.
+On September 27, government officials stated that it would take months for clean-up efforts to be completed.
 Ten days after the storm, six towns were still isolated as slow progress on temporary road reconstruction was made.
 Allocation of military aid continued through October 6, though the number of on-scene personnel began to decrease two days earlier.